Split in 2 Days

 Gregory of Nin

-Day 2
+Split Day 2

 Harbourside Brunch

-We get up, purchase supplied from a local shop and walk along the Split harbourside, stopping for an al fresco brunch on a picnic bench overlooking the water.
+We get up, purchase supplies from a local shop and walk along the Split harbourside, stopping for an al fresco brunch on a picnic bench overlooking the water.
 It’s almost like being back in Bournemouth, except it’s a sunny 28 degrees.

 Split Harbourside